Prostate cancer: Supportive care

 Bone metastases – present in around 85% of those with metastatic prostate cancer – are the primary cause of symptoms and death from metastatic prostate cancer.
 Those with constant pain are prescribed nonsteroidal anti-inflammatory drugs.
 However, people with bone metastases can experience "breakthrough pain", sudden bursts of severe pain that resolve within around 15 minutes, before pain medications can take effect.
 Single sites of pain can be treated with external beam radiation therapy to shrink nearby tumors.
 More dispersed bone pain can be treated with radioactive compounds that disproportionately accumulate in bone, like radium-223 and samarium-153-EDTMP, which help reduce the size of bone tumors.
 Similarly, the systemic chemotherapeutics used for metastatic prostate cancer can reduce pain as they shrink tumors.
-Other bone modifying agents like zoledronic acid and denosumab can reduce prostate cancer bone pain, even though they have little effect on tumor size.
-Metastases compress the spinal cord in up to 12% of those with metastatic prostate cancer causing pain, weakness, numbness, and paralysis.
+Other bone-modifying agents like zoledronic acid and denosumab can reduce prostate cancer bone pain, even though they have little effect on tumor size.
+Metastases compress the spinal cord in up to 12% of those with metastatic prostate cancer, causing pain, weakness, numbness, and paralysis.
 Inflammation in the spine can be treated with high-dose steroids, as well as surgery and radiotherapy to shrink spinal tumors and relieve pressure on the spinal cord.

-Those with advanced prostate cancer suffer fatigue, lethargy, and a generalized weakness.
+Those with advanced prostate cancer suffer fatigue, lethargy, and generalized weakness.
 This is caused in part by gastrointestinal problems, with loss of appetite, weight loss, nausea, and constipation all common.
-These are typically treated with appetite-increasing drugs – megestrol acetate or corticosteroids – antiemetics, or treatments that focus on underlying gastrointestinal issues.
+These are typically treated with appetite-increasing drugs – megestrol acetate or corticosteroids – anti-nausea medications, or treatments that emphasize underlying gastrointestinal issues.
 General weakness can also be caused by anemia, itself caused by a combination of the disease itself, poor nutrition, and damage to the bone marrow from cancer treatments or bone metastases.
 Anemia can be treated in various ways depending on the cause, or can be addressed directly with blood transfusions.
 Organ damage and metastases in the lymph nodes can lead to uncomfortable accumulation of fluid (called lymphedema) in the genitals or lower limbs.
 These swellings can be extremely painful, curtailing an affected person's ability to urinate, have sex, or walk normally.
 Lymphedema can be treated by applying pressure to aid drainage, surgically draining pooled fluid, and cleaning and treating nearby damaged skin.